 It was the first time that Touko had the mental space and time to experience loneliness since she’d left the village.
 Her breath caught, but she schooled herself to stillness before she gave any of her emotions away.

-From that afternoon onwards, Touko was summoned by the crew and given various jobs to do.
+From that afternoon onward, Touko was summoned by the crew and given various jobs to do.
 She peeled potatoes, mended clothes, and generally did the same sort of chores that she had while she’d lived in the village.
 Shouzou was the only one who gave her any tasks.
 The inside of the cart was complicated, and Touko always got lost unless Shouzou was there to guide her.

 A lot of the complication came from the fact that the cart had multiple levels.
 Sometimes Touko would have to climb ladders to get to the top floor.
 Kanata couldn’t use a ladder, of course, so while Touko was on a higher floor, he would sit next to the ladder and wait for her to come back.